logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 221: Create an algorithm to find the nth sevenish number
 - Q 222: Given an absolute pathname that may have . or .. as part of it, return the shortest standardized path
 - Q 223: Write a program to compute the in-order traversal of a binary tree using O(1) space
+- Q 224: Given a sorted array, find the smallest positive integer that is not the sum of a subset of the array